sourcegraph/about/docs/terms-dotcom.md

 The Services may contain copyrighted software of our licensors (**“Third Party Software”**).
 The licensors retain all right, title, and interest in and to such Third Party Software and all copies thereof.
 Your use of any Third Party Software is subject to the terms and conditions of this Agreement, and any other terms and conditions in any Third Party Software documentation or printed materials (including EULAs).

-If there’s ever a conflict between the terms of this Agreement and the terms applicable to any Third Party Software, and the conflict relates to the use of that Third Party Software, their terms and conditions will govern the conflict.
+If there's ever a conflict between the terms of this Agreement and the terms applicable to any Third Party Software, and the conflict relates to the use of that Third Party Software, their terms and conditions will govern the conflict.

 <span style="color:#f96216;">